fugu-chop/launch_school/rb129_assessment/practice_resources/quiz_3.md

   Square.new.sides # => 4
   Square.new.describe_shape # => "I am a Square and have 4 sides."
   ```
+  We need change the `Shape::sides` method to use the namespace resolution operator `::`.
+This is because constants have lexical scope.
+In our particular implementation, the `sides` class method is defined in the `Shape` class.
+When attempting to call the `sides` class method on the `Square` class, Ruby looks up the inheritance hierarchy chain to find a class method definition for `sides`.
+Since there is an inheritance chain from `Square` -> `Quadrilateral` -> `Shape`, Ruby finds a class method definition of `sides` in the `Shape` class.
+This class method attempts to return the `SIDES` constant.
+However, because constants have lexical scope, Ruby will attempt to evaluate the `SIDES` constant in the same class in which the `sides` class method was defined (`Shape`).
+As this constant definition does not exist in `Shape`, Ruby will return a `NameError`.
+We fix this by adding `self::` to the `SIDES` constant.
+As `self` is used outside of an instance method (as `self.sides` is a class method), it refers to the class.
+We can then use the namespace resolution operator to reference the class on which the `sides` class method is called, ensuring this method will reference the class from which this class method is called.

+  We also need to add an instance method `sides` to `Shape`, as we only have a class method `sides` defined in the `Shape` class, which cannot be called directly on objects instantiated from `Shape`.
+As such, we need to create a public instance method that also returns the value of the constant.
+We run into the same issues as described above with constant lexical scope - we need to have `self.class::SIDES` so that:
+    - `self` refers to the calling object
+    - `class` chained onto the calling object references the class of the calling object
+    - `::` allows us to reference the `SIDES` constant in a particular class (in our class, the class of the calling object).

+  Our `Describable` module also needs to reference `self.class::SIDES` instead of just `SIDES`.
+Again, constants have lexical scope, meaning that if we attempt to call the `describe_shape` method on an object instantiated from a class with the `Describable` module mixed in, this will return a `NameError`, as when calling the `describe_shape` method, when attempting to evaluate `SIDES`, Ruby will attempt to find the object referenced by the `SIDES` constant in the `Describable` module (i.e. where `describe _shape` is defined), which does not exist.

 * Explain what variables are instantiated when the new `Greyhound` object is instantiated, and why.
   ```ruby
   module Speedy